eaverdeja/minimum-viable-phoenix/README.md

 # Minimum viable Phoenix

-Follow along for the [blog post](http://www.petecorey.com/blog/2019/05/20/minimum-viable-phoenix) by Pete Corey

 > Phoenix ships with quite a few bells and whistles.
 Whenever you fire up mix phx.new to create a new web application, forty six files are created and spread across thirty directories!

 > This can be overwhelming to developers new to Phoenix.